-Contact Energy Limited (Contact) is committed to maintaining high standards of corporate governance.
-The Board and management recognise its importance to protect the interests of all stakeholders, along with creating and enhancing long-term value.
+Contact Energy Limited (Contact) is committed to maintaining high standards of corporate governance to protect the interests of all stakeholders and enhance long-term value.
 We regularly review our corporate governance systems and are always looking for opportunities to improve the way we do things.

-Contact has chosen to report against the latest version of the NZX Corporate Governance Code (1 April 2023).
-All information is current as at 30 June 2023 unless otherwise stated.
-As at 30 June 2023, we comply with the recommendations of the NZX Corporate Governance Code in all material respects.
+Contact complies with the recommendations of the NZX Corporate Governance Code in all material respects.
+All information is current as at 30 June 2024 unless otherwise stated.

-This Corporate Governance Statement was approved by the Board on 11 August 2023 and all the policies and charters referred to are available on our website.
+This Corporate Governance Statement was approved by the Board on 16 August 2024 and all the policies and charters referred to are available on our website.

-Principle 1 - Ethical Standards
+Principle 1 Ethical Standards